 OSI is among New York's leading land and park conservation nonprofits.
-As such, we are, overall, very grateful that with his budget proposal, Governor Cuomo is continuing his park revitalization initiative, improving recreational access, and maintaining a $300 million EPF.
+As such, we are very grateful that with his budget proposal, Governor Cuomo is continuing his park revitalization initiative, improving recreational access, and maintaining a $300 million EPF.
 We applaud the plastic bag ban and the bottle bill expansion, as well as his clean water infrastructure program – with a welcome emphasis on source water land conservation.

-Throughout our 40-year history, OSI has conserved more than 143,000 acres in New York State.
-These conservation transactions achieve a variety of goals, including creating and expanding State Parks, Forests and Wildlife Refuges, expanding access to outdoor recreation, protecting habitat, mitigating the effects of climate change.
+Throughout our 40-year history, OSI has conserved more than 148,000 acres in New York State.
+These conservation transactions achieve a variety of goals, including creating and expanding State Parks, Forests and Wildlife Refuges, expanding access to outdoor recreation, protecting water sources and mitigating the effects of climate change.
 Indeed, smart, effective land conservation is one of the most cost-effective ways to sequester carbon and absorb the effects of climate change.

-Having helped to create and expand the state’s parks and, today, working to improve the overall visitor experience, we enthusiastically welcome the governor’s continued leadership in improving and upgrading state parks through his NY Parks 2020 and his inclusion of a $90 million installment in his proposed budget.
-This is the sixth year for this unprecedented program, and we are pleased to see a special investment in creating a state park along Jamaica Bay in Brooklyn’s East New York neighborhood.
+Having helped to create and expand the state’s parks and, today, working to improve the overall visitor experience, we enthusiastically welcome the governor’s continued leadership in improving and upgrading state parks through his NY Parks 2020 program.

 We are extraordinarily grateful to the governor and the legislature for the renaissance that is underway throughout the system.
 The Times Union ran a story, in the Sunday, January 20th edition, on the record tourism expected in NY in 2019.
 New Yorkers and tourists are loving our parks and that is a great thing for communities and local businesses throughout the state.
-Similarly, we are happy to see the formula for NY Parks 2020 being extended to DEC properties, through the Adventure NY program, as well as a continuation of the Empire State Trail initiative.
-In fact, we are pleased to be building an 11-mile stretch of that trail this year in Ulster County.
+Similarly, we are happy to support its sister program benefitting DEC properties – Adventure NY.

 I am also eager to express enthusiasm for another year of a $300 million EPF, particularly with the myriad of pressures being placed on the state budget from the failings of Washington DC.
 The Legislature has long been champions of the EPF and we remain grateful to both Houses for your continuing support for the fund and all that it achieves.